openshift-pipelines/pipelines-as-code/docs/content/docs/install/gitlab.md

 # Use Pipelines-as-Code with Gitlab Webhook

-Pipelines-As-Code supports [Gitlab](https://www.gitlab.com) through a webhook.
+Pipelines-As-Code supports on [Gitlab](https://www.gitlab.com) through a webhook.

-Follow the pipelines-as-code [installation](/docs/install/installation) according to your kubernetes cluster.
+Follow the pipelines-as-code [installation](/docs/install/installation) according to your Kubernetes cluster.

 ## Create GitLab Personal Access Token

-* You will have to generate a personal token as the manager of the Org or the Project, follow the steps here :
+* Follow this guide to generate a personal token as the manager of the Org or the Project:

   <https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html>